weareleaf/handbook/the-simple-workflow.md

 ## Specify the problem
 This might be given to you clearly by the client, but they might need you to **communicate with them** to help get a shared clear definition of the problem.

 When you feel you have that shared understanding, ensure it’s clearly defined somewhere linkable.
-This might be a Basecamp message or todo, or a Trello card, or a Pivotal ticket.
+This might be a Basecamp message, a Trello card, or a Pivotal ticket.
 The important thing is to provide a **linkable point of reference** where someone can check the status of the work.

 ## Identify solutions